Zelda-Universe/Tingle/docs/DEVELOPMENT.md

   - Keep as few redundant statements in there are possible.
     - A good rule for anything that doesn't require or encourage data redundancy.
     - We want accurate data.
-  - Use of the MySQL login path system was useful, and may be recommended for any project-related database work, especially when contacting different servers.
-  - Refreshing the data may involve these statements:
-    - ``echo 'DROP DATABASE `zeldamaps`' | mysql --login-path=local``
-    - `mysql --login-path=local < "dev/db/zeldamaps.sql";`

 ## Migrations